davidgordon12/audit/README.md

 - [ ] Implement TRACE (and the ability to set the max depth)
 - [ ] Implement ERROR alerts to 3rd party logging systems like Grafana and Datadog
 - [ ] Maybe enable or disable emojis for legacy terminals and editors (but who else is really using this)
-- [ ] Fix dangling threads with wait groups / channels
+- ~~[ ] Fix dangling threads with wait groups / channels~~
+- [ ] Rewrite the logging to be synchronous, with an asynchronous background worker to pull messages from the queue.